amaralc/hipeerlab/README.md

     * SAVEPOINT design: reducao do tamanho de cards mantendo botao Revert to this time 1/10/20 20:37:01
     * SAVEPOINT database: adicao de equipamentos de mais categoria Revert to this time 1/10/20 21:59:16
     * SAVEPOINT design: criacao de listas de subcategorias Revert to this time 1/10/20 22:58:56
+    * SAVEPOINT design: eliminacao dos cards no modelo anterior Revert to this time 1/10/20 23:02:11